-When the Money Isn’t Enough: Reconstruction Funds Don’t Cover Costs in Post-Earthquake Nepal
+When the Money Isn’t Enough: Funds Don’t Cover Costs After Earthquake

 Although reconstruction after Nepal’s April 2015 earthquake has been ongoing, funds have been difficult to access.
 Some people say that the money from government grants isn’t enough to rebuild; but others can’t access it all, since they don’t meet land ownership requirements.View Team